Undergraduate Grading System

 Change of Grading System

-Students may change between the letter grade system and credit/no credit grading system by filing general petition for a change of grading with the Office of the Registrar at any time up until the end of the first calendar week of the term.
+Students may change between the letter grade system and credit/no credit grading system by filing a general petition with the Office of the Registrar at any time up until the end of the first calendar week of the term.
 No changes will be authorized beyond that date.

 Incomplete Grades — Regulations and Procedures